JulianWogersien/useful-bash/README.md

 i will try to make them posix compliant especally the simpler ones, all entries here have listed wether or not they are posix compliant

+## checkout-pr.sh
+> Posix Compliant: Yes
+This script creates a new branch from a given pull request
+First argument is the pull request number and the second is optionally a name for the new branch

 ## block-torrent.sh
 > Posix Compliant: Yes